aisingapore/PeekingDuck/README.md

     > peekingduck run --config_path <path_to_config>
     ```

+    Terminate the program by clicking on the output screen and pressing `q`.

 4. For more help on how to use PeekingDuck's command line interface, you can use `peekingduck --help`.

 ## How PeekingDuck Works